vectorgraphics/asymptote/INSTALL-VCPKG.md

-# Building Asymptote with CMake
+# Building Asymptote with VCPKG and CMake (Experimental)

 ## Dependency management